AirPods are connected but no sound? Try these fixes

 Turn Off Noise Cancellation on the AirPods Pro

-3. If not, set the Noise Control to Transparency and verify if this resolves the issue.
+3. If sound still doesn’t work, set Noise Control to Transparency mode and test again.

 Disable Volume Limit on the AirPods